hustler-z/hustler/linux/docs/sched.rst

 run_rebalance_domains() can be triggered when needed from the scheduler tick.
 Also triggered for nohz idle balancing (with nohz_balancing_kick set).

+nohz_idle_balance() => In CONFIG_NO_HZ_COMMON case, the idle balance kickee
+                       will do the rebalancing for all the cpus for whom scheduler ticks are stopped.

 Normal load balance rebalance_domains() checks each scheduling domain to see if it is due to be balanced, and initiates a balancing operation if so.